bekk/azure-workshop/README.md

     ![](img/web-app-log-stream.png)

+    You might get just the "Connected!" message.
+Occasionally, the web apps spends some time pulling and starting the docker image.
+Read on, and get back to this tasks in a couple of minutes.

     The log stream should show that the image was pulled, but that the `DATABASE_URL` was not defined when the image started.
-We haven't created a database yet, so we'll get back to that.
+You should see an error in the log.
+We haven't created a database yet, so we'll get back to fixing the error later.

 ## Database